RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>47</sup> Verily, verily, I say unto you, He that believeth on me hath everlasting life.
 <sup>48</sup> I am that bread of life.
 <sup>49</sup> Your fathers did eat manna in the wilderness, and are dead.
-<sup>50</sup> This is the bread which cometh down from heaven, that a man may eat thereof , and not die.
+<sup>50</sup> This is the bread which cometh down from heaven, that a man may eat thereof, and not die.
 <sup>51</sup> I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world.
 <sup>52</sup> The Jews therefore strove among themselves, saying, How can this man give us [his] flesh to eat?
 <sup>53</sup> Then Jesus said unto them, Verily, verily, I say unto you, Except ye eat the flesh of the Son of man, and drink his blood, ye have no life in you.